Sculthorpe Moor is a fantastic small 45 acre nature reserve situated in the Wensum Valley very close to Fakenham and is

 The volunteers are so openly helpful and love to point out where certain species are, or what you might see.
 The whole ethos of Sculthorpe Moor has always been to encourage visitors of all ages and from all walks of like to enjoy it, and it was very apparent to me that this remains so today.
 I felt really welcome.

-During 2015 the volunteers were in the process of building another hide high up in the trees overlooking the River Wensum.
-With a wonderful aerial walk way up to this new hide, this has now been built and is a fantastic addition to the already great experience for you.
-The work was undertaken completely by volunteers so it really is a labour of love, and it really shows.
+During 2015 volunteers built another hide high up in the trees overlooking the River Wensum.
+With a wonderful aerial walk way up to this new hide, this is a fantastic addition to the already great experience for you.
+It really is a labour of love, and it really shows.
 The views across the marshland is fantastic, which you can see below.

 There are a few hides which come into their own, particularly Whitley which overlooks reed beds and fenland.
 You’ll be in for a treat here.
 The other great thing about the hides at Sculthorpe Moor is that there are a few bird books where you can identify what you’re looking at, which for someone like me is of huge benefit and very helpful!
 If you do get stuck, it seems to be an extremely friendly place, where other bird watchers will happily pass on their knowledge.